cjpais/writing/serve/day/oct12_2020/index.md

 Umm yeah lots more, but want to be a little careful how much to share....
 But yeah overall really great.

+Apparently it's time to explore and be free.
+I'm down as fuck.
+Gotta jump in.
+Can't worry too much about the impact I can have now.
+That doesn't matter, just got to do some useless stuff to be happy, but I know I will continue to work and read and learn in the background regardless.
+That's cool too.

+Home base

 ## Tomorrow

 Man we have a lot, but there is always a lot and that's a good thing.
 Just gonna keep